ctjong/orion/Readme.md

     Parameters:
     - **entity** - Name of the entity where the record is in.
     - **accessType** - The mode of access:
         - **private** - The requester is the owner of the record.
-An Authentication header containing the bearer token is required to prove the owner's identity.
+An Authorization header containing the bearer token is required to prove the owner's identity.
 See [Authentication](#authentication) section for more details on how to get the access token.
         - **public** - The requester is not the owner of the record, or not trying to access it as its owner.
     - **id** - Id of the requested record.